Last updated on January 22, 2026

 Manually changing the SID is highly discouraged and is considered extremely risky.
 The SID is deeply embedded in the Windows security subsystem and registry.
 Manually altering it is very likely to corrupt the Windows installation, leading to catastrophic failure, boot issues, and loss of access to user profiles and system resources.
 This method is not supported by Microsoft and is primarily documented for educational purposes.
 We strongly recommend using a dedicated tool instead.

-In modern Windows networks (Windows NT 4.0 Service Pack 4 and later), duplicate SIDs for computer accounts in a domain are not a primary issue for network communication and authentication, as computer accounts have their own unique passwords.
-However, duplicate SIDs can still cause problems in Workgroup environments and with some legacy applications or security software that rely on SIDs for identification.
-The most significant issue arises with duplicated user profile SIDs on cloned systems, which can lead to permission conflicts and errors when accessing network resources or local files.
-Therefore, ensuring unique SIDs is a best practice for system integrity.
+In modern Windows networks (Windows NT 4.0 SP4 and later), duplicate computer SIDs do not usually affect domain communication or authentication, because computer accounts have unique passwords.
+However, duplicate SIDs can still cause issues in Workgroup environments and with some legacy applications or security software that rely on SIDs for identification.
+The most serious problems occur when cloned systems have duplicate user profile SIDs, potentially leading to permission conflicts and errors accessing network resources or local files.
+Ensuring unique SIDs is a best practice for system stability and security.